 Toulouse managed to close the deficit to just four points at one point with tries from Chris Centrone and Stan Robin either side of half-time.
 Australian duo Jackson Hastings and Joey Lussick had opened the scoring for Salford beforehand.

-It was a cagey opening at the AJ Bell Stadium, but it was a returning Hastings – just fifteen minutes in – who jinked his way through the Toulouse defence to open the scoring.
+It was a cagey opening at the The Salford Stadium, but it was a returning Hastings – just fifteen minutes in – who jinked his way through the Toulouse defence to open the scoring.
 The halfback was the victim of a spear tackle in the process of scoring with referee Ben Thaler awarding an eight-point try.
 Hastings converted both attempts at goal.

 The Red Devils gained control in midway through the first half when Lussick burrowed over the line from acting halfback.
 Hastings hit the upright with the conversion but did notch a penalty goal shortly after.
 Toulouse did give themselves a chance just before the break as Centrone scored in the corner following a brilliant offload from Bastien Ader.